|Editor-in-Chief:||Editor Name, Editor Institution|

 |Editor Name, Editor Institution|

-Speaker & Gavel (ISSN 2572-4460) is the scholarly journal of Delta Sigma Rho-Tau Kappa Alpha, a non-profit collegiate forensic organization dedicated to advancing the educational opportunities in speech and debate.
+Speaker & Gavel (ISSN 2572-4460) is the scholarly journal of the Novice National Forensic Association, a non-profit collegiate forensic organization dedicated to intercollegiate speech and debate students in their first year of college competition.
 Speaker & Gavel encourages contributions from forensic scholars and practitioners, who comprise all segments of the journal's readership, including graduate school, community college, and college or university groups.

 For more information contact the editor, Todd Holm: firstname.lastname@example.org.